CronoxAU/100-days-of-code/log.md

 ### Day 23: February 11th, 2017

+**Today's Progress**: Finished learnyounode node.js introduction, got started on expresswork express.js training.

+**Thoughts**: I really enjoyed working with node.js, so far the step over to express is proving to be a little tricky.
+I can see the power here but I'm struggling a bit to see exactly where I am making mistakes.
+Still three exercises down, 5 more to go so no doubt I will learn some more over the comming days.

+### Day 23: February 11th, 2017

 **Today's Progress**: More introduction to node.js with learnyounode

 **Thoughts**: I can tell I'm getting into this because all weekend I have been hanging out to get a little free time so I can jump into the next chllange, or impliment the change I just thought of on the current one.
 Hopefully I continue having this much fun with the backend work.